AidanFarhi/cs-370-portfolio/README.md

 The purpose of this project was to develop an intelligent agent capable of finding the most optimal path to the treasure within a treasure hunt game.
-The code that was provided included a class called `TreasureMaze` which represented the environmet, including a maze object implemented as matrix.
+The code that was provided included a class called `TreasureMaze` which represented the environment, including a maze object implemented as matrix.
 Additionally, there was a class named `GameExperience` which stored a memory of all game states between the start and end of a given game.
 There was also a Jupyter notebook provided which contained the necessary library imports, initial variables, and several helper functions.